CaelanBorowiec/gcalendar-editor-only/README.md

 ### Prerequisite

 Set up a Google calendar to be used:
-* For a new or existing calendar, open up "Settings and Sharing"
+* For a new or existing calendar, open up "Settings and Sharing".
 * Under "Integrate calendar", copy out the Calendar ID, you will need this later.
 Example:
 ```
 k890dw357u3nawhixe937@group.calendar.google.com